Peruzal/xamarin-android-guide/docs/navigation.md

 </resources>
 ```

-{{< warning title="Warning">}}
+!!! warning
     If you forget to disable the ActionBar in styles.xml, you are likely to see an error message that reads "This Activity already has an action bar supplied by the window decor.
 Do not request Window.FEATURE_ACTION_BAR and set windowActionBar to false in your theme to use a Toolbar instead".
 If you see this message, you need to make sure to follow the previous steps.
-{{< /warning >}}

 **Setup Drawer in Activity**

 Next, let’s setup a basic navigation drawer based on the following layout file which has the entire drawer setup in `res/layout/activity_main.xml`.

+!!!
     Note that the Toolbar is added as the first child of the main content view by adding the include tag.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>